 - □ Building Type Standards: Sub-section 3.5 contains building type standards for each commercial building type allowed within RiverPark.
-Exhibit 3.C indicates the building type allowed at each location within the commercial subdistricts. - Maximum Square Footage: The maximum square feet of commercial uses shall be regulated by Exhibit 2.J. - Walkability: All streets within the commercial Planning Districts shall be designed with a high level and quality of landscape and hardscape to create an attractive pedestrian environment.
-The quality of this environment not only contributes to the commercial areas as an attractive place to shop and work, but also encourages pedestrian use as an alternative to local auto trips. - □ Identity: All commercial development shall contribute to establishing a unique and memorable identity for the commercial Planning Districts.
-Important elements in creating this identity are: building architecture, siting, scale, massing and materials, public art, wayfinding elements, landscaping and the design of parking areas. - Open Space: All open spaces shall be designed as "outdoor rooms" of equal importance to the enclosed commercial spaces.
+Exhibit 3.C indicates the building type allowed at each location within the commercial subdistricts. - Maximum Square Footage: The maximum square feet of commercial uses shall be regulated by Exhibit 2.J. - Planning Districts shall be designed with a high level and quality of landscape and hardscape to create an attractive pedestrian environment.
+The quality of this environment not only contributes to the commercial areas as an attractive place to shop and work, but also encourages pedestrian use as an alternative to local auto trips. - Identity: All commercial development shall contribute to establishing a unique and memorable identity for the commercial Planning Districts.
+Important elements in creating this identity are: building architecture, siting, scale, massing and materials, public art, wayfinding elements, landscaping and the design of parking areas. - □ Open Space: All open spaces shall be designed as "outdoor rooms" of equal importance to the enclosed commercial spaces.
 Open space networks shall provide an interesting and varied array of parks and plazas that become the focus of adjacent uses.
 These open spaces will serve a broad range of uses, including active and passive recreation as well as outdoor dining. - □ Design and Construction Quality: The architectural, lighting, signage, parking and construction quality of commercial uses shall adhere to a high standard which establishes an example and model of quality in the region. - Security and Safety: Public security and safety shall be an important design criteria for commercial development, related parking areas, and the streets and pedestrian ways linking the commercial areas and the residential districts.

-Design elements shall be specifically designed to contribute to a secure and safe environment.
-These elements shall include: Signage and way finding, lighting of streets, sidewalks, bike paths and trails, street striping, and "eyes on the street" provided by the compact residential and commercial development.
+and trails, street striping, and "eyes on the street" provided by the compact residential and commercial development.